Henry and Leigh Bienen School of Music

 Students may earn a double major in four years by fulfilling the requirements of both majors.
 Typically, the double major within the Bienen School of Music combines a specialization in a performance area with one in an academic area, although double majors in two academic areas are also possible.
 A double major in two performance areas is not permitted.

 Four-year music students may also complete a second major outside the music school but may earn only one bachelor’s degree.
 Second majors from the Weinberg College of Arts and Sciences are available to Bienen School of Music students without transferring into that school.
 Majors in the other four undergraduate schools at Northwestern may only be completed by students in that school; in these cases, interested music students may either pursue a dual degree with the second school, or transfer to the other school and complete the music major as a second major, in which case no degree from the Bienen School is awarded.
+Students in other undergraduate schools may pursue music as a second major.

 Ad Hoc Majors